patthiel/frontend-qa/README.md

 # Instructions

 * In a programming language of your choice, setup an automated browser testing framework (Webdriver-based preferably) and write a suite of tests for the [Dark Sky web application](https://forecast.io).
-Think about how you might scale this framework.
+Think about how you might increase test coverage for this framework, while minimizing maintenance costs.

 * Try not to spend more than 2 hours on this challenge, and do not publish it to public Github.